Nann1207/Null/README.txt

 	1.)
 Create a new folder and move all Python files into it (Test.py, Labels.py, ResNet50.py, NewVGG16.py, InceptionV3.py).

 	2.)
-Move the Images folder into the same folder you created in step 1.
+Move the Images and unzip into the same folder you created in step 1.

 	3.)
 Open each Python file (except Test.py and Labels.py) and amend the DATA_DIR variable to point to the path of the Images folder.
 		For example: DATA_DIR = 'C:\Desktop\Folder\Images'